awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 **Note**
 With Aurora Serverless clusters, you don't need to download and use Amazon RDS SSL/TLS certificates\.
 Instead, use certificates from the AWS Certificate Manager \(ACM\)\.
 For more information, see the *[AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)*\.

- Aurora Serverless can ensure that your session uses TLS between your client and the Aurora Serverless VPC endpoint\.
-To have Aurora Serverless do so, specify the requirement on the client side with the `--ssl-mode` parameter\.
+ You can ensure that your session uses TLS between your client and the Aurora Serverless VPC endpoint\.
+To do so, specify the requirement on the client side with the `--ssl-mode` parameter\.
 SSL session variables are not set for SSL connections to an Aurora Serverless DB cluster\.

  Aurora Serverless supports TLS protocol version 1\.0, 1\.1, and 1\.2\.
 However, you don't need to configure an Aurora Serverless database for TLS\.
 In particular, don't use the `REQUIRE` clause on your database user privileges for SSL\.
 Doing so prevents that user from connecting\.